-We have incurred net losses of \$7.3 million, \$41.1 million, \$66.8 million, and \$60.7 million during the three months ended March 31, 2015 and the years ended December 31, 2014, 2013 and, 2012, respectively.
-As of March 31, 2015, we had an accumulated deficit of \$310.6 million.
-We expect to incur losses and negative cash flow from operating activities for the foreseeable future.
+We have incurred net losses of \$21.7 million, \$41.1 million, \$66.8 million, and \$60.7 million during the six months ended June 30, 2015 and the years ended December 31, 2014, 2013 and, 2012, respectively.
+As of June 30, 2015, we had an accumulated deficit of \$325.0 million.
+We expect to incur losses and negative cash flows from operating activities for the foreseeable future.
 Prior to September 2010, our revenues were primarily derived from government grants and cooperative agreements.
 From the completion of our acquisition of Agri-Energy in September 2010 until the commencement of our initial startup operations for isobutanol production in May 2012, we had also generated revenue from the sale of ethanol and related products.
 We currently derive revenue from the sale of isobutanol, ethanol and related products at the Agri-Energy Facility, although over certain periods of time, we may and have operated the plant for the sole production of ethanol and related products to maximize cash flows.
 Additionally, we have generated limited revenue from the sale of products such as ATJ fuel produced from isobutanol that has been used for engine qualification and flight demonstration by the U.S. Air Force and other branches of the U.S. military.
-If our existing grants and cooperative agreements are canceled prior to the expected end dates or we are unable to obtain new grants and cooperative agreements or our ATJ supply contracts are canceled or we are unable to produce suitable ATJ material, our revenues could be adversely affected.
+If our existing grants and cooperative agreements are canceled prior to the expected end dates or we are unable to obtain new grants, cooperative agreements or product supply contracts, our revenues could be adversely affected.